RemonSinnema/RemonSinnema/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Remon Sinnema, but you may call me Ray.
+My name is Rémon Sinnema, but you may call me Ray.
 I'm a Software Architect who loves to get some code in every once in a while.
 For more about my work, see my [LinkedIn profile](https://www.linkedin.com/in/remonsinnema/).